judasgutenberg/Generic_Arduino_I2C_Slave/README.md

 VERY IMPORTANT:  If you don't have any other I2C devices on the bus with your master and slave Arduinos, you might well need pull-up resistors on the
 SCL and SDA lines.
 Use 5 or 10 kilohms.
 Otherwise the slave might hang after processing one data packet.

-A variant of this slave software can also process a limited set of commands from the master, including a watchdog-petting command. https://github.com/judasgutenberg/Arduino_I2C_Slave_With_Commands
+A variant of this slave software can also process a limited set of commands from the master.
+It includes a watchdog-petting command and commands to store and retrieve data to and from the slave's EEPROM.

+https://github.com/judasgutenberg/Arduino_I2C_Slave_With_Commands

 To use this, set the I2C Address in the sketch appropriately and then refer to it in your Master code.